 Online Associate's Degree in Mechanical Engineering Technology

-Learn more about associate's degree programs in mechanical engineering technology, and explore the prerequisites and some of the typical coursework.
-Get info about available program formats and whether this degree can be pursued online.
-Review the job duties of mechanical engineering technicians, and get career info for this position.
+If you are interested in earning an online associate's degree in mechanical engineering technology, read on and explore the prerequisites and some of the typical coursework that includes physics and modeling.
+You can also find out where you can use your degree in the field.
 Schools offering Engineering Technology degrees can also be found in these popular choices.

 What Can I Expect from a Mechanical Engineering Technology Associate's Degree Program?

 Associate's degree programs in mechanical engineering technology are 2-year courses of study that include a lot of hands-on technical training.
 For this reason, it can be difficult to find programs in an online format.
 Coursework typically combines training in mechanical theory, mathematics and design.
 You might find classes like the following in the curriculum:

 - Mechanical systems theory

 - 3-D parametric modeling

 |Common Courses||Thermodynamics, physics, manufacturing processes, machine design|

 |Prerequisites||High school diploma or equivalent, standardized test scores, transcripts|